 Battle Creek, MI 49037

-Dating to 1866 and renamed in 2003, the Hart-Dole-Inouye Federal Center honors three former U.S. Senators who were patients there during World War II: Philip Hart of Michigan, Robert Dole of Kansas, and Daniel Inouye of Hawaii.
-In the most recent (2015) Tenant Satisfaction Survey, 71% rated the complex and GSA services four or five on a five-point scale.
+Dating to 1866 and renamed in 2003, the Hart-Dole-Inouye Federal Center honors three former U.S. Senators who were patients there during World War II: Philip Hart of Michigan, Robert Dole of Kansas and Daniel Inouye of Hawaii.

 Public Hours: 7:30 a.m.- 5 p.m.
 Monday through Friday (except federal holidays)

-For more building information or service calls, use contact information at top right.
+For more building information or service calls, see contacts elsewhere on this page.
 For other federal government concerns, call toll-free 1-844-USA-GOV1.

-All visitors must submit to security screening and present a valid ID card (see Real ID) before entering the building.
+The main entrance is in Building 2 on Washington Avenue.
+All visitors must have a pre-arranged escort, submit to security screening and present a valid ID card (see Real ID) to access the facility.
 Cell phones, cameras, and laptops are permitted; laptops will be recorded with a property pass.
-The main entrance is in Building 2 on Washington Avenue.

 Public Parking & Transportation

 Visitors may park for less than two hours without a permit on the west side of Washington Avenue and south of Sanitarium Avenue across from Building 2.
 Parking longer than two hours requires a permit obtainable from security in the Building 2 visitor's entrance lobby (6:15 a.m.- 4:45 p.m.
 Monday through Friday).
-Public transportation is available via the Kendall-Goodale bus stop in front of the building (see Battle Creek Transit).
+Public transportation is available via the Battle Creek Transit Kendall-Goodale bus stop in front of the building.

 History and Architectural Features